djmitche/food.v.igoro.us/_recipes/whole-wheat-bread.md

 title: Whole Wheat Bread

 ---
 This recipe makes a whole wheat loaf that comes out just like you'd expect -- the texture is a bit coarse and the flavor is wheaty, with some sweetness.
-While it began its life in [|Gelles](1000-vegetarian-recipes.html), I've modified it (using advice from [|Alton Brown](i-m-just-here-for-more-food.html)) to use a sponge.
+While it began its life in Gelles' 1000 Vegetarian Recipes, I've modified it (using advice from Alton Brown) to use a sponge.

 # Ingredients